Accident Guide in Ohio

 The BMV now allows drivers to register their emergency contact information with the agency.
 By doing so, you enable law enforcement officials to more quickly notify a family member, guardian, or friend if you're seriously injured in an accident, or are unable to communicate.
 Register for this service online or at any license agency location.

 Need more information about traffic crashes?
-The state provides a Frequently Asked Questions page that covers many situations.
+The state provides information on crash reports that covers many situations.